 If you have flexibility on which days to hike Half Dome, these graphs show how popular different days are.

-Approximately 50 permits are available each day by lottery during the hiking season.
-These permits are available based on the estimated rate of under-use and cancellation of permits (the exact number may change through the summer).
+Additional permits are available each day by lottery during the hiking season.
+These permits are available based on the estimated rate of under-use and cancellation of permits.
 The daily lotteries have an application period two days prior to the hiking date with a notification late that night.
-(So, to hike on Saturday, you would apply on Thursday and receive an email notification of results late on Thursday night.
+(So, to hike on Saturday, you would apply on Thursday and receive an email notification of results late on Thursday evening.
 Results are also available online, or by phone the next morning.)
-The application period is from midnight to 1 pm Pacific time.
+The application period is from midnight to 4 pm Pacific time.

 Daily lottery applications only allow a permit holder (no alternate).